gtojty/IndDiff_EM/README.md

 The other codes, including R-squared.r, drawMainEffect_Int.r, and mer.r are called by resF_preparedata.r and resF_analysis.r.

 Please cite the paper when using the data and codes shared here.
 Tao Gong, Clint Jones, James S. Magnuson, W. Einar Mencl, Whitney Tabor, Julie A. Van Dyke, Leonard Katz, Donald P. Shankweiler, & David Braze1.
-Interactions Between Lexical Properties and Skill Differences in Eye Movement Patterns During Online Sentence Reading. *Scientific Studies of Reading*.
+How skill differences affect online reading behavior via interactions with lexical properties: An eye-movement experiment. *Scientific Studies of Reading*.
 Submitted.